 The program, the first of its kind in the nation, offers design assistance and financial incentives to builders and developers of up to $5,000 per all-electric single-family home and up to $1,750 for new all-electric multi-family units.

-We've supported electric transportation since the early 1990s and in 2020 will invest $20 million in charging infrastructure, electric school buses and more.
+We've supported electric transportation since the early 1990s and continue to invest in charging infrastructure, electric school buses and more.

-Residential customers can get help making the switch to an EV through an up to $1,500 instant rebate at a participating dealer.
+Residential customers can get help making the switch to an EV with up to $1,000 towards EV charging equipment and installation costs.

 SMUD is taking a leadership role in a groundbreaking effort to make Sacramento a hub for electric transportation research and development.
 In May 2019, SMUD became a founding member in the California Mobility Center, a public-private consortium of partners representing energy, technology, automobile manufacturers, government agencies and venture capital.